Family Green Card Interview Questions & Answers for Spouse, Child, Parents & More

 common family green card questions

 You may be asked some questions about how you began your relationship and how it developed into a serious relationship that led to marriage.
-Some of the usual questions for this include:
+Some of the usual questions and answers for this include:

 • How and where did you meet?